|

 Cholesterol

-Cholesterol is anot a fat, but rather a component found in fats that come from animal sources.
-Your body makes some of the cholesterol in your blood, the rest comes from food.
-Foods from animals are sources of dietary cholesterol and may increase your blood cholesterol.
-As a target, you should aim to eat less than 200 mg per day.
-Cholesterol is required on the label if the food contains it.
-Sources of cholesterol include:
+Cholesterol is not a fat, but rather a component found in fats that come from animal sources.
+Your body makes some of the cholesterol found in your blood (levels produced are dependent on diet and exercise), the rest comes from food.
+Foods from animals are sources of dietary cholesterol and consuming too much may increase your blood cholesterol.

 - High-fat dairy products (whole or 2% milk, cream, ice cream, full-fat cheese)